pmean/build-website/text/05/CriticalThinking.md

 its own weight.

 One of the more fascinating episodes in this history was an alternate theory proposed by the nitpickers.
-The theory was that it wasn\'t the smoking that caused cancer, but rather the cancer that caused smoking.
+The theory was that it wasn't the smoking that caused cancer, but rather the cancer that caused smoking.
 This seems like a bizarre claim, since the smoking often precedes the cancer by several decades.
 The explanation offered was the certain